Razanius12/frl-ai-generated-livery-codes/README.md

 5. **Color Extraction** — Average RGB color of qualifying cells is extracted
 6. **Square Generation** — Qualifying cells become colored squares positioned and scaled to match the image grid
 7. **Layer Optimization** — If total shapes exceed `maxLayers` (1500), cell size is dynamically increased until constraints are met
-8. **FRL Encoding** — Each generated square is encoded into FRL hex format (40-char hex string per shape)
+8. **Livery Code Encoding** — Each generated square is encoded into FRL livery code format (40-character code per shape)

 This algorithm intelligently converts any image into a FRL-compatible livery using pure pixel analysis—no manual pattern definition required.